 Yesterday, Australian writer Clementine Ford tweeted a picture of her friend Amy dressed as the uncalled for, disembodied junk way too many women have had to suffer seeing on our phones.
 The perfectly executed costume featured a slightly curved tip/hat and an all-too-real, probably because it was, text convo (sample line: "fancy a fuck?").

-Internet responses were mixed, but thankfully many people recognized the creativity and brilliant social commentary of the costume.
+Internet responses were mixed, but thankfully many people recognised the creativity and brilliant social commentary of the costume.

 Last year, we investigated why unsolicited-dick-pic senders do what they do when it makes so many women feel, as one put it, "visually assaulted."
 Some of the men said they actually think it's thoughtful: "I would be over the moon if some woman sent me a picture of any nudity whatsoever, so I assume that women feel the same way," said one.
 Others send them to get pics in return.